SahnouneAyaa/Online-Clothing-Boutique/README.md

 This project was part of my early learning journey in web development, where I focused on understanding how to structure multi-page websites and build responsive user interfaces.

----

-## Tech Stack
-- HTML5
-- CSS3
-- JavaScript

----

 ## Pages
-The website is structured into multiple pages:
 - Home
 - Shop
 - Blog